ahmad-moussawi/track-space-debris/readme.md

 <i>This project is a part of the competition done by https://www.spaceappschallenge.org/</i>

+Check a demo under http://cedarx-nasaspaceapps.vivida.me/

 # Introduction
+The increasing amount of debris orbiting Earth could potentially limit our access to space, impacting not only exploration efforts, but routine aspects of our life on Earth.
+Our project is an open-source application that displays and locates known debris object orbiting the earth visualized on a 3D globe.
+Filters and conjunction assessment feature are added to help users facilitate tracking and anticipate risks of collision.
+All space agencies around the world intend to help predicting and solving human-kind problems, however without putting efforts on locating and cleaning up the debris mess out there, all other space missions become hopeless.

 # Technology used
  This project if fully open source, with no licence attached, feel free to do whatever you want, no need to get back to the original author.